genomecuration/genomecuration.github.io/genometrain/a-experimental-design/a-experimental-design-tools.md

-Here are some useful tools for expeimerimnetal design.
+Here are some useful software  tools for experimental design.

 Sike!
 There are none.
-Please refere to your research interests and the scientific method.
+Please refer to your research interests and the scientific method.